 In recent years, nursing jobs in Idaho have been a hot market.
 Demands for nurses are expected to continue.
 The state has taken the initiative to increase the number of Idahoans joining the workforce as nurses.
 If nursing education and training programs continue to expand, the supply of Idaho RNs could meet the expected demand.

-There are also some scholarship programs that are designed to specifically aid nursing students such as the Idaho Legion Auxiliary Nurses Scholarship.
+There are also scholarship programs designed specifically for nursing students, such as the Idaho Legion Auxiliary Nurses Scholarship.
 It provides financial aid to Idaho veterans and their children who are interested in studying nursing.
-The Lazy K-Five Ranch Scholarship targets engineering and nursing students.
-The Kay Stone Memorial Scholarship was established to provide financial aid to students in education or nursing.
+In addition, the Lazy K-Five Ranch Scholarship targets engineering and nursing students.
+Finally, the Kay Stone Memorial Scholarship was established to provide financial aid to students in education or nursing.
 Contact your nursing school for additional information on scholarships and federal assistance programs.

 HOW MUCH CAN I EARN AS A NURSE IN IDAHO?